Watch Video

 Then try:

-✍️ Reframe their behavior as a signal of an unmet need.
+✍️ Reframing your team member's behavior as a signal of an unmet need.

-Example: “Their constant objections aren’t about ego — they’re about being left out of upstream decisions.”
+Example: “Their constant objections aren’t about ego – it's about being left out of upstream decisions.”

 Write a new way to open that conversation, using validation and reflective listening:

-“Sounds like you’ve been raising concerns that haven’t really been heard — is that fair to say?”
+"Sounds like you’ve recently been raising concerns that haven’t been heard – is that fair to say?”

 📝 Write down one teenager-inspired shift you could bring to this interaction.